Jsinger808/eWorldAccessRequest/README.md

 - First project with Unit & Integration Tests
 - First project with custom error handling
 - First project with DTOs
-- Includes an expiration field tied to Employee_Access_Group that is no longer relevant due to eWorld policy changes but is still present in case of future changes
+- Includes an expiration field tied to Employee_Access_Group that is no longer relevant due to eWorld policy changes but is still present to exemplify my understanding of joined tables

 Created by an Internal Access Coordinator as a side project.